KenKundert/inform/doc/user.rst

 """""""""""""

 .. py:function:: get_prog_name()
+   :noindex:

-:func:`inform.get_prog_name` returns the name of the program.
+:func:`get_prog_name` returns the name of the program.
-It calls :meth:`inform.Inform.get_prog_name` for the active informer.
+It calls :meth:`Inform.get_prog_name` for the active informer.

 get_informer
 """"""""""""

 .. py:function:: get_informer()
+   :noindex:

-:func:`inform.get_informer` returns the currently active informer.
+:func:`get_informer` returns the currently active informer.

 set_culprit
 """""""""""

 .. py:function:: set_culprit(culprit)
+   :noindex:

-:func:`inform.set_culprit` saves a culprit in the informer for later use.
+:func:`set_culprit` saves a culprit in the informer for later use.
 Any existing saved culprit is temporarily moved out of the way.
-It calls :meth:`inform.Inform.set_culprit` for the active informer.
+It calls :meth:`Inform.set_culprit` for the active informer.

 A culprit is a string, number, or tuple of strings or numbers that would be prepended to a message to indicate the object of the message.

-:meth:`inform.Inform.set_culprit` is used with Python's *with* statement.
+:meth:`Inform.set_culprit` is used with Python's *with* statement.
 The original saved culprit is restored when the *with* statement exits.

-See :ref:`culprits` for an example of :func:`inform.set_culprit` use.
+See :ref:`culprits` for an example of :func:`set_culprit` use.

 add_culprit
 """""""""""

 .. py:function:: add_culprit(culprit)
+   :noindex:

-:func:`inform.add_culprit` appends a culprit to any existing saved culprit.
-It calls :meth:`inform.Inform.add_culprit` for the active informer.
+:func:`add_culprit` appends a culprit to any existing saved culprit.
+It calls :meth:`Inform.add_culprit` for the active informer.

 A culprit is a string, number, or tuple of strings or numbers that would be prepended to a message to indicate the object of the message.

-:meth:`inform.Inform.add_culprit` is used with Python's *with* statement.
+:meth:`Inform.add_culprit` is used with Python's *with* statement.
 The original saved culprit is restored when the *with* statement exits.

-See :ref:`culprits` for an example of :func:`inform.add_culprit` use.
+See :ref:`culprits` for an example of :func:`add_culprit` use.

 get_culprit
 """""""""""

 .. py:function:: get_culprit(culprit=None)
+   :noindex:

-:func:`inform.get_culprit` returns the specified culprit, if any, appended to the end of the current culprit that is saved in the informer.
+:func:`get_culprit` returns the specified culprit, if any, appended to the end of the current culprit that is saved in the informer.
 The resulting culprit is always returned as a tuple.
-It calls :meth:`inform.Inform.get_culprit` for the active informer.
+It calls :meth:`Inform.get_culprit` for the active informer.

 A culprit is a string, number, or tuple of strings or numbers that would be prepended to a message to indicate the object of the message.

-See :ref:`culprits` for an example of :func:`inform.get_culprit` use.
+See :ref:`culprits` for an example of :func:`get_culprit` use.